SimonQAC/ToDo/report/README.md

 **UPDATE:** ToDo List.rar contains old versions of the jmx files

+You'll find some pretty low error %s in my reports which I'm pretty proud of

 So I had some real trouble getting my tests to function well with logic controllers.
 Within `ToDo List.rar` you'll find my attempts at creating my tests without any controllers.
 I think I also accidentally overwrote a good soak test I created at one point.